AntonioRodriguezRuiz/MIngSoft---bigdata/S2/README.md

 | weekend   | 10.46783693386403  | 9.277346961547488  | 0.17783980603219574  | 8.112              | 0.137              |

 As expected, we find that the energy consumption, both mean and median, are higher during the weekends, indicating that people spend more time at home.

+## Challenges encountered

+Overall, I found this deliverable quite straight forward and did not find much trouble.
+The only thing I would consider was a bit more challenging was the 9th question, which required the use of the `LAG` function, which I am not really used to use, but reading some documentation is enough to understand how to use it in this case.